-Well, there is no hurdle in using scuba fins for snorkeling but you may face some awkward situations during the use.
+Well, there is no hurdle in using scuba fins for snorkeling but you may face some awkward situations during their use.

-As they are stiffer at build, and the snorkeling is commonly done in the shallow water, the scuba fins can come in contact with the sharp-edged rocks and cliffs.
+As they are stiffer at build, and snorkeling is commonly done in shallow water, the scuba fins can come in contact with sharp-edged rocks and cliffs.
 So that may tear or break the fins quite easily.

-And the snorkeling spots seem to be usually covered with hard rocks to walk on, walking over with the scuba fins could be a daunting task because of its inflexible build.
+And the snorkeling spots seem to be usually covered with hard rocks to walk on, walking over with the scuba fins could be a daunting task because of their inflexible build.

 Let’s dig deep onto the short and long snorkel fins for a detailed overview!

-We have winners here (not a winner!) because and with finding the key difference between snorkeling and scuba fins, both are winners in their respective domains.
+We have winners here (not a winner!) because by finding the key difference between snorkeling and scuba fins, both are winners in their respective domains.

 For power and thrust, scuba fins are good for deep diving.
 Whereas, the snorkeling fins are flexible, and best at maneuvering while it keeps you splashing with required power In shallow water.

-But if you are expecting to use the fins in otherwise situations (snorkeling fins for scuba diving or, scuba diving fins in snorkeling), that is gonna ruin the whole snorkeling experience.
+But if you are expecting to use the fins in otherwise situations (snorkeling fins for scuba diving or, scuba diving fins for snorkeling), that is gonna ruin the whole snorkeling experience.

-So better off, use the respective fins in the recommended situations (for what they are good and made for) to avoid facing the worst experience, and start to curse the options. 🙂
+So better off, use the respective fins in the recommended situations (for what they are good and made for) to avoid facing the worst experience, and starting to curse the options. 🙂